US-Canada border towns assess damage from devastating floods | Science-Environment

 - Country:

-Residents of this small U.S. city along the Canadian border were assessing damage from flooding that hit an estimated three quarters of homes, as Washington state and British Columbia tried to dry out from an intense, days-long rain storm that cut off key roadways and forced hundreds of evacuations.
+Residents of this small US city along the Canadian border were assessing damage from flooding that hit estimated three-quarters of homes, as Washington state and British Columbia tried to dry out from an intense, days-long rainstorm that cut off key roadways and forced hundreds of evacuations.

 Skies were sunny Wednesday morning in the area around Sumas, Washington, where about 500 rescues and evacuations were reported.

-While the weather was improving, the situation remained dire in British Columbia, where the Canadian government was sending in the military to help out with floods and mudslides that destroyed parts of several major highways.
+While the weather was improving, the situation remained dire in British Columbia, where the Canadian government was sending in the military to help with floods and mudslides that destroyed parts of several major highways.
+One death was reported and officials said Wednesday that more deaths were expected.

-Immediately across the border from Sumas, residents of a low-lying area of Abbotsford, British Columbia, have been warned they face a significant risk to life and must evacuate to avoid rising water levels.
+Immediately across the border from Sumas, police using helicopters and boats had evacuated about 180 residents of a flooded low-lying area of Abbotsford, British Columbia.
+Evacuations continued Wednesday.

 Mayor Henry Braun said Wednesday that conditions were bad overnight because a key pumping station was in danger of being overwhelmed.
 He said crews spent Tuesday night sandbagging around the station and things were "holding steady."
 "I'm feeling much better today than last night," Braun said, although he cautioned the danger had not passed.

-Fast-rising water levels on the Sumas River in Washington state on Tuesday overwhelmed rescuers in Abbotsford, where 1,100 homes were evacuated.
-Those residents joined thousands of others in the province who were forced from their homes by floods or landslides starting Sunday night.
+Those evacuated in Abbotsford joined thousands of others in the province who were forced from their homes by floods or landslides starting Sunday night.

-Braun said Tuesday that impassable highways were creating havoc as authorities tried to get people to evacuation sites.

-On Facebook, the City of Sumas said Wednesday that water levels were continuing to drop and it looked like the community wouldn't be affected by the situation in Abbotsford.
-It said crews were working hard to clear roads and return power to parts of town still without.
+On Facebook, the City of Sumas said Wednesday that water levels were continuing to drop and it looked like the community wouldn't be affected by additional potential flooding in Abbotsford.
+It said crews were working hard to clear roads and return power to some parts of town.

 "These families and businesses need our prayers and support as we start the process of cleanup and rebuilding over the next few days," the city said in another Facebook post.